 Should you panic if your testing fails?
 No. Sit back, take a deep breath and read our blog, What A Failed ADP/ACP Test Means.
 You may be surprised to find out that a failed test isn’t necessarily a bad thing because it indicates your highly compensated employees deferred the maximum amount allowed by law.

-To stay up-to-date on the plan deadlines for your defined contribution plan, download our 2019 Defined Contribution Compliance Calendar.
+The 2020 corrective distributions are due on March 16, 2020.
+To stay up-to-date on the plan deadlines for your defined contribution plan, download our 2020 Defined Contribution Compliance Calendar.

 2020 Plan Limits Released The IRS recently announced the 2020 Plan Limits affecting employee benefit plans.
 These include the annual limits for Social Security Taxable Wage Base and Retirement Plan Dollar Limitations.
 Review the 2020 Plan Limits here.
 If you...